 [EDIT: 17-Feb-2023]: As of this update Redis can be used as a primary database and is durable.
 The slides in this original post below are dated as for as Redis is concerned or rather Redis has evolved a LOT.

-Recently I had a real life encounter with a scenario where I had to design a solution with a strategy which turned out to be strategy called Polyglot persistence, which I learnt later doing some research.
-Actually 4 years ago from when I wrote this post Martin Fowler put forth the concept Polyglot persistence.
+Recently I had a real-life encounter with a scenario where I had to design a solution (for systems that might not fit into a single primary data model like an RDBMS).
+It turned out to be a strategy called Polyglot persistence, which I did not know at that time.
+After some digging realized that actually 4 years before when I wrote this post Martin Fowler put forth the concept of Polyglot persistence.

-Now people have reached a state of maturity to say let use the data store which makes sense for the type of data.
-Lets mix and match.
-Polyglot persistence is just a fancy term to describe that.
+Looks like the market has reached a state of maturity to have the wisdom to say “let’s use the right data store which makes sense for the type of data we have. it’s okay to mix and match data stores”.
+Hence born Polyglot persistence and it is just a fancy term to describe mixing and matching primary data models with different datastores.
 This apparently is the future of data storage.
 Here is the presentation from Martin Flower and Pramod Sadalage.

 I have borrowed a slide from the above presentation to give you a glimpse of how polyglot persistence might look like and here it is.

-Ok, What are the challenges in doing polyglot persistence ?
+Ok, What is the challenges in doing polyglot persistence?

-Just think about your Data Access layer, how will build a unified data access layer to access different data stores.
-What will be the impact on the business logic layer, what level abstraction we should design for.
-These are some few challenges to start with.
+Just think about your Data Access layer, and how will build a unified data access layer to access different data stores.
+What will be the impact on the business logic layer, and what levels of abstraction we should design for?
+These are a few challenges to start with.